pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

 {% endhighlight %}

-what happens here?
+What happens here?
 You expected to get response objects after all processing is done, but here you actually get bunch of generators, why is that?

-It happens because as I've mentioned earlier response.read() is async operation, this means that in asyncio it returns generator.
-This generator still needs to be called and executed, and this does not happen by default. yield from in Python 3.4 and await in Python 3.5 were added exactly for this purpose: to actually iterate over generator function.
-Fix to above error is just adding await before response.read().
+It happens because as I've mentioned earlier `response.read()` is async operation, this means that it does not return result immediately, it just returns generator.
+This generator still needs to be called and executed, and this does not happen by default, `yield from` in Python 3.4 and `await` in Python 3.5 were added exactly for this purpose: to actually iterate over generator function.
+Fix to above error is just adding await before `response.read()`.

+{% highlight python %}
+    # async operation must be preceded by await
+    return await response.read() # NOT: return response.read()
+{% endhighlight %}
 Let's break our code in some other way.

 {% highlight python %}